DECAF/redaxo_piwik_tracker/README.md

 ## Instructions (English only)

 * Adds the tracking code to the website, either as JavaScript snippet or PHP include.
+  _Can be disabled from v1.4 if tracking code wants to be added manually._
 * Shows graphical statistics on the REDAXO backend being focused on essential output per default (last 14 days’ visits) but also being quite configurable.
 * Adds a direct link on your Piwik installation with an auto login feature (optional).
 * Does not track REDAXO authors.
 Either when session has ended (cookie).

 ### Requirements:

-* Piwik Server
+* Piwik Server (any version)
 * PHP 5.2+
 * REDAXO 4.1+
 * If you want to track your visitors using PHP-Code and display the statistics in REDAXO `allow_url_fopen` needs to be turned on.